juan-td/covid-ml-project/README.md

 - Plot predictions

 ### Predict colombian departments COVID-19 indicators
+- The model has never been trained on Colombian department data
 - Import data, preprocess it, choose territory name to predict and plot predictions
 ___
 ## Results and plots